Welcome to our gallery featuring the inimitably contemporary Lva Tolstogo Apartment project, a home by Olga Akulova Design.

 Above the dining table, we see a set of modern barrel lights in white, matching the ceiling tone and full height cabinetry at right.
 Recessed lighting above the backsplash illuminates the kitchen.

-Moving down the hall to the private half of the home, we come to the master bedroom.
+Moving down the hall to the private half of the home, we come to the primary bedroom.
 This large space is illuminated with sunlight through the glass French balcony doors.
 The light hardwood flooring from the living room continues uninterrupted here.

 The bedroom features direct balcony access and a minimalist sense of style, with simple light toned walls and a bed set spiked with a periwinkle comforter.
 A unique hanging lamp floats above the bedside dresser near the balcony.